how to make money with personal blog

 they’re a bit wary about buying online.

 This is what Deacon does with his ebook You Can Retire Early!
-It’s sold through Amazon, but to create a deal that is great to capture his visitors’ e-mail addresses he offers a free course for visitors who email him their receipt.
+It’s sold through Amazon, but to create a great deal to capture his visitors’ e-mail addresses, he offers a free course for visitors who email him their receipts.

 We now have 23 ebooks on Digital Photography School if you’d like to see more examples of ebooks.